The New Year's Eve of Old Lee

-The New Year's Eve of Old Lee (过年好) is a 2016 Chinese comedy film directed and produced by Gao Qushu and starring Zhao Benshan, Yan Ni, Rayza, and Aaron Yan.
+The New Year's Eve of Old Lee (过年好) is a 2016 Chinese comedy film directed and produced by Gao Qunshu and starring Zhao Benshan, Yan Ni, Rayza, and Aaron Yan.
 It is based on the Taiwanese drama All Night on New Year's Eve (守岁) by Li Zongxi.
 The film picks up the story of a family of three generations has been reunited with students for the new year.
 The film premiered in China on February 1, 2016.